Home Overview Spelling Grammar Usage Translate

 English "qu" is replaced by Peoplese "kw", as in "kwik"; "q" in Peoplese is pronounced "ch", as in "church" (Peoplese "qurq").

-English "x" is replaced by "ks", as in "ekspekt"; "x" in Peoplese is pronounced "sh", as in "show" ("xō"), "mash" ("max").
+English "x" is replaced by "ks", as in "ekspekt".
+Peoplese has no letter "x", which is replaced by "ʃ" in Peoplese pronounced "sh", as in "show" ("ʃō"), "mash" ("maʃ").

 English "th" (a separate sound) is represented by Peoplese alphabet letter theta, θ, as in "θe".
 Capital theta, Θ